-But when she stayed in Europe in 1934, she “began to be haunted by an intense longing to return to India […] feeling in some strange way that there lay my destiny as a painter”.
+But during her stay in Europe Amrita Sher-Gil missed India.
+In 1934 she “began to be haunted by an intense longing to return to India.”
+As she wrote, she started “feeling in some strange way that there lay my destiny as a painter”.
 She began a quest for the rediscovery of the traditions of Indian art.
 Later she wrote to her friend:

 Sher-Gil married her Hungarian first cousin, Dr. Victor Egan in 1938 and moved with him to India to stay at her paternal family’s home in Saraya in Gorakhpur, Uttar Pradesh.